-For students that have already learned the basics of a language, doing an tandem language exchange with a native speaker is one of the best ways to improve further.
+For students that have already learned the basics of a language, doing an tandem conversation exchange with a native speaker is one of the best ways to improve further.
 Especially for learning how to have real conversations and learn common expressions.
 It will also help you learn more about the culture and make new friends from over there.

 This guide is aiming at helping you find a partner and planning a first conversation together.